Gabriel Goodman: Ecclesiastical career

-Re-Foundation of Ruthin School
+Re-foundation of Ruthin School

 In 1574 Goodman returned to his home-town of Ruthin where he made strenuous efforts on its behalf.
 In addition to signing a petition to the Countess of Warwick to arrange a new charter for the borough, Goodman had built a new School-house to the north of St Peter's Church.
 Whilst there is evidence to suggest that Ruthin School had continued to function after the dissolution of the collegiate church in or about 1535, it is not clear where the school was held.
 It therefore appears that Goodman had the new building constructed to provide a permanent home for his old school.

 Over the next decades Goodman endeavoured to secure Ruthin School's future.
 On 23 February 1591 Goodman presented the lands and incomes of the churches of Ruthin and Llanrhydd, in perpetuity, to the President (the Bishop of Bangor) and the Warden of Ruthin and in May 1599 he returned home "to perfect that work begun of the school".

 Gabriel Goodman died on 17 June 1601 and was buried in Westminster Abbey.
 A memorial monument was also installed in the Ambulatory Chapel of St Benedict with a Latin inscription translating as:

 Legacy

-In 1583 and 1598 Goodman gave two bells inscibed “Campanis Patrem Laudate Sonantibus Cultum.
+In 1583 and 1598 Goodman gave two bells inscribed “Campanis Patrem Laudate Sonantibus Cultum.
 Gabriel Goodman Decanus 1598” (bells sounding worship praise the father) to Westminster Abbey which are still in use to this day.